Getting sick is not only not fun, it can be costly.

 Boost your Immunity with Rest and Relaxation

 Stress also depresses the immune system.
-A good night’s sleep can help reduce stress along with relaxation techniques but the best way to de-stress and boost the immune system is to socialise with friends.
+A good night’s sleep can help reduce stress along with relaxation techniques like meditation, but one the best way to de-stress and boost the immune system is to socialise with friends.
 A good laugh will lighten your mood, reduce stress and depression and improve your immune function.

 Strengthen Your Immune System With Exercise